-In addition, SDG&E has significant excess solar generation during the middle of the day.
-Today, nearly 23% of SDG&E's residential customers are rooftop solar (NEM or NBT) customers.^{22,23} NEM and NBT customers should be encouraged to consume or store their daytime generation onsite, not export it to the grid where it contributes to curtailment of cheaper, utility-scale solar resources.24 A lower super off-peak price during the day should incentivize NEM and NBT customers with paired batteries to store their self-generation and consume it later in the evening.
+store their daytime generation onsite during the day, not export it to the grid where it contributes to curtailment of cheaper, utility-scale solar resources.31 A lower super off-peak price during the day should incentivize NEM and NBT customers with paired batteries to store their self- generation and consume it later in the evening.
 Therefore, it does not make sense to provide a new legacy period to NEM or NBT customers on current standard TOU periods.

-C. Customer Marketing, Education & Outreach for Standard TOU Period Change
+Customer Marketing, Education & Outreach for Standard TOU Period Change

 If SDG&E's request is approved, SDG&E will develop and deploy a robust marketing, education, and outreach (ME&O) plan to inform its bundled business and residential customers of the new opportunity to save on their energy bill and make better use of renewable energy sources when they are more available to the power grid.
-Because additional super off-peak hours during weekdays are not a new concept to customers, SDG&E believes that marketing activities can be efficiently and effectively integrated into existing rate education activities that focus on when a customer uses energy and customer choice when it comes to pricing plan options.
+Because the additional super off-peak hours during weekdays are not a new concept to customers, SDG&E believes that marketing activities can be efficiently and effectively integrated into existing rate education activities that focus on when a customer uses energy and customer choice when it comes to pricing plan options.